mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_C.md

    nested:
      child: !clear { _value: 42 }

-2. Confirm that properties in these test cases have clearChildren = true and the correct underlying value.
+2. Confirm that properties in these test cases have clear = true and the correct underlying value.
 3. Verify that existing tests still pass to ensure backward compatibility.

 --------------------------------------------------------------------------------

 ## 6. Potential Merge Logic

-The merging code can look for clearChildren on each property.
-If clearChildren is true, remove child properties accordingly:
+The merging code can look for clear on each property.
+If clear is true, remove child properties accordingly:

-if (prop.clearChildren) {
+if (prop.clear) {
   // Remove children from the hierarchy
 }